AlanPolson/PUI2015_apolson/README.md

-# Windows 8 Environment setup instructions:
+# Windows Environment setup instructions:

-To set up the alias in my Windows 8 machine, I took the following steps:
+To set up the alias in my Windows machine, I took the following steps:

-1)Create environmental variable:

-export PUI2015="C:/\users/\christeen/\desktop/\Alan_Polson/\Other/\CUSP/\PUI2015"

-2) create a .bashrc file
+1) create a .bashrc file

 touch .bashrc

-3) edit the bashrc file and create an alias in it
+2) Edit the bashrc file

 vim .bashrc

-	add the below line in vim:
+3) Add the below lines in vim:
+	a) Create environmental variable

 	   export PUI2015="C:/\users/\christeen/\desktop/\Alan_Polson/\Other/\CUSP/\PUI2015"

+	b) Create an alias pointing to this env variable

    	   alias pui2015='cd $PUI2015'

-(if you are unfamiliar with vim, you basically add the line by pressing 'i', typing in the line, then pressing 'esc', followed by ':', 'w', 'q' and 'enter')
+Vim Commands: (if you are unfamiliar with vim, you basically add the line by pressing 'i', typing in the line, then pressing 'esc', followed by ':', 'w', 'q' and 'enter')

-4) .bashrc will load as soon as your bash runs, but if you don't want the hassle of closing bash n reoping it, we can just 'refresh' is by keying in the following command:
+4) .bashrc will load as soon as your bash runs, but if you don't want the hassle of closing bash n reoping it, we can just 'refresh' it by keying in the following command in bash:

 source .bashrc